dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 layout: post
 categories: three.js
 id: 511
-updated: 2021-06-08 09:58:53
+updated: 2021-06-08 10:04:51
-version: 1.23
+version: 1.24
 ---

 I want to start creating some over all outdoor type scenes using crude yet functional models composed of built in geometry constructors, and one such model that I will want will be a kind of tree.
 So this is another [three js example](/2021/02/19/threejs-examples/) post using just the [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) JavaScript library, and a little additional vanilla javaScript code to make a quick crude model of a tree that looks like some kind of ever green type tree.

-This model makes use of the three js built in [cone geometry](/2019/07/31/threejs-cone/) constructor, and the [THREE.group constructor](/2018/05/16/threejs-grouping-mesh-objects/) to make collections of cones sized and positioned in such a way that they look like a kind of evergreen tree rather than other general type of trees.
-It is one of my many crude yet effective kinds of models that I have made thus far that I can use in over all larger projects when it comes to having some kind of outdoor like scene.
-There kinds of models in my opinion work when it comes to a kind of simple low polly type of art style, and also there are many other things in a project that I would like to move on with anyway.So it would seem that I just like to make the decision to set the bar fairly low, make a simple model of something, and then move on to the next thing when it comes to an over all project.
+This model makes use of the three js built in [cone geometry](/2019/07/31/threejs-cone/) constructor, and the [THREE.group constructor](/2018/05/16/threejs-grouping-mesh-objects/) to make collections of cones sized and positioned in such a way that they look like a kind of evergreen tree rather than some other general type of tree.

+It is one of my many crude yet effective kinds of models that I have made thus far that I can use in an over all larger project, when it comes to creating some kind of outdoor like scene.
+These kinds of models in my opinion work when it comes to a kind of simple low polly type of art style, and also there are many other things in a project that I would like to move on with anyway, so i do not want to spend to much time just making trees.
+So it would seem that I would just like to make the decision to set the bar fairly low, make a simple model of something, and then move on to the next thing when it comes to an over all project.

 This kind of example is a very basic getting started type example when it comes to just figuring out some basic ideas for projects, and reusable assets that I can use in a larger project.
 This might not be the most fun and exciting example, but working out a half way decent way of creating a tree model is a good start for creating a larger scene that contains trees, and also other things going on in the sense in addition to just this.